IndySockets/Indy/README.OpenSSL.txt

 exception when using an earlier version, Indy must be compiled with the OPENSSL_NO_MIN_VERSION defined symbol.

-Three link models are supported for use of the OpenSSL library:
+Four link models are supported for use of the OpenSSL library:

     1. Dynamic loading (default).
 Under this model, the OpenSSL library is loaded on demand at run time.
 The Indy OpenSSL modules then adjust to the version of the OpenSSL library loaded.
 A range of well known library names (for the OpenSSL libraries) is supported and each is checked in turn when searching for the OpenSSL shared library, starting with the most recent version of OpenSSL.
+Versions 1.0.2 to 3.x are currently supported.

-    2. Statically linked shared library.
+    2. Static Loading of a shared library.
 Under this model, the OpenSSL library (.dll or .so) is loaded when a program using Indy and OpenSSL is loaded with all library entry points pre-determined.
 This link model is only available with version 3.x of OpenSSL and effectively forces use of the most recent versions of OpenSSL and with a specific library name (e.g. libssl.so.3 and libcrypto.so.3 for the Linux version).

     3. Statically linked static library.
 Under this model, an OpenSSL code library is statically linked into the using program.
 This significantly increases program size, but ensures that a given version of OpenSSL is always used and that OpenSSL does not have to be otherwise installed on the target system.
 It also guards against an attacker replacing an OpenSSL shared library (.dll or .so) with a malicious version.
 This model is supported for both Windows and Linux but currently only available with the Free Pascal Compiler (FPC)  and a static code library compiled using gcc (file extension “.a”).

-In order to use the Statically Linked shared library mode, Indy must be compiled with the OPENSSL_USE_SHARED_LIBRARY defined symbol.
+  4. Delayed Loading at run time.
+This is a variant of option 2 (Static loading of a shared library) and, at present, is only supported by Delphi.
+When this link model is selected, the actual loading happens when the routine is called for the first time.

+       The delayed directive is useful in the case where the imported routines do not exist on the target operating system on which the application is run.
+Statically imported routines require that the operating system find and load the library when the application is started.
+If the routine is not found in the loaded library, or the library does not exist, the Operating System halts the execution of the application.
+Using the delayed directive enables you to check, at run time, whether the Operating System supports the required APIs; only then you can call the imported routines.

+Link Option 2 is selected if your program or the IndyOpenSSL package is compiled with the OPENSSL_USE_SHARED_LIBRARY defined symbol.
+It is also selected if IdCompilierDefines.inc sets the STATICLOAD_OPENSSL defined symbol (e.g. for IOS).

-In order to use the Statically linked static library model, Indy must be complied with the OPENSSL_USE_STATIC_LIBRARY defined symbol.
+Link Option 3 is selected if your program or the IndyOpenSSL package is compiled with the OPENSSL_USE_STATIC_LIBRARY defined symbol.

+Link Option 4 is selected if your program or the IndyOpenSSL package is compiled with the OPENSSL_USE_DELAYED_LOADING defined symbol.

 TLS Version Considerations